kevinding0218/InterviewDocuments/Q and A/GraphQL.md

 	- Pagination
 - GraphQL Server
 	- Receives the query from the client and responds back
-	- Resolvers function is a function that resolves a value
+	- Resolvers function is a function that resolves a value for a type/field in the GraphQL Schema, resolvers can return objects and also can resolve values from another REST API, database or cache
+	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjI0ODQ5NjUsLTE1NjY5NzU5OTMsMj
-EyOTE1NzM0NywxNzYwMTU1NjI4LC0xOTE1ODI1NjU5LC0zMzIy
-NTMzOTgsMTQwNTMwNDMxOSwtMTA1OTI1NDM3MiwtNTk4ODc1MD
-MyLDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbMzEwODYzOTkxLC0xNTY2OTc1OTkzLDIxMj
+kxNTczNDcsMTc2MDE1NTYyOCwtMTkxNTgyNTY1OSwtMzMyMjUz
+Mzk4LDE0MDUzMDQzMTksLTEwNTkyNTQzNzIsLTU5ODg3NTAzMi
+w3MzA5OTgxMTZdfQ==
 -->